microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 Assert.Equal("All set, I have booked your flight to Seattle for tomorrow", reply.Text);
 ```

-`GetNextReply<IActivity>` will return null if there are no further messages.
+`GetNextReply<IActivity>` returns null if there are no further messages.

 ### Asserting activities

-This sample only asserts the Text properties of returned activities.
+The code in this project only asserts the Text property of the returned activities.
 In more complex bots your may want to assert other properties like Speak, InputHints, ChannelData etc.

 ```csharp
 Assert.Equal("Sure thing, wait while I finalize your reservation...", reply.Text);